EHB-TI/web-app-acces-denied/README.md

 #### Defence/ Solution | Mitigate
 <hr>

-Using AAA and configure each page where a user must be logged in with an authentication service wrapper, a user won't be able to access other private resources.
-We will use an Auhtentication Provider to garanty this authentication.
+Using AAA and configuring  each page where a user must be logged in with an authentication service wrapper, a user won't be able to access other private resources.
+We will use an Authentication  Provider to guaranty this authentication.

-They way Firebase works is 'they wont put efforst in defending internal code from the front-end, but they will on the back-end.
-Most of Firebase Services are Serverless, this mean they act as a server but internal actions can't be changed.
-This way whenever we access functions through the Firebase SDK like a Firestore function to write data, it is runned from a trusted environment'.
+The way Firebase works is 'they won't put efforts in defending internal code from the front-end, but they will on the back-end.
+Most Firebase Services are Serverless, this means they act as a server but internal actions can't be changed.
+This way whenever we access functions through the Firebase SDK like a Firestore function to write data, it is run from a trusted environment'.

-So this means that we can accept the fact a bad intensioned user modifies our code.
+So this means that we can accept the fact a bad-intentioned user modifies our code.

 #### Firebase Security Rules
 <hr>
-In our Cloud Firestore database we will add Security Rules.
+In our Cloud Firestore database, we will add Security Rules.

-> This way are doing access control for our database.
+> This way we provide access control for our database.

-By specifing a standard ``deny all`` we restrict any user to make a modification into our database.
+By specifing, a standard ``deny all`` we restrict any user to modify our database.
 After that we can use the ``principle of least privileges``: only add privilege to a specific user and specific parts of our database.
-Additionaly we can manage the permissions of actions in our database like a read, write, delete operation.
+Additionally, we can manage the permissions of actions in our database like a read, write, delete operation.

-If we set up correctly our Security rules, it wont matter if a user tries to inject code, or modify code related to our Cloud Firestore functionalities.
+If we set up correctly our Security rules, it won't matter if a user tries to inject code, or modify code related to our Cloud Firestore functionalities.

->We are building a website, so clicking F12 will always display all the content, scripts, links … We will isolate functions and logic, to avoid making it realy easy for anyone to make changes but of course we can't and we dont care that anyone tries to make any changes, like mentioned before.
+>We are building a website, so clicking F12 will always display all the content, scripts, links … We will isolate functions and logic, to avoid making it really easy for anyone to make changes but of course, we can't and we don't care that anyone tries to make any changes like mentioned before.

 ## Front-end Security: Threads and countermeasures

 Threads:

-* Cross Site Scripting
+* Cross-Site Scripting

 Countermeasures:

-How do we prevent Cross Site Scripting in React?
+How do we prevent cross-site scripting in React?

 * Avoid properties that are completely user-controllable.